neuripsInParis/neurips2023paris/index.md

 ## Venue

-This event will take place at Campus Jussieu (4 Place Jussieu Paris 5ème - Metro 10: Jussieu <a href="docs/assets/plan_neurips2022v2.jpg"> Map</a>) in Amphithéâtre 25 and <a href="https://scai.sorbonne-universite.fr">Sorbonne Center on Artificial Intelligence (SCAI)</a> on Wednesday afternoon and Thursday morning and afternoon.
+This event will take place at Campus Jussieu (4, Place Jussieu Paris 5ème).

+To access by metro, go to station Jussieu on the line 10.

+The presentations will be held in amphithéâtre 25.
+All social events (poster sessions, mentor and career sessions, cocktail and lunch) will be held at SCAI, which is located within Jussieu.
+A map of Jussieu is available <a href="docs/assets/plan_neurips2022v2.jpg"> here</a>).

 <!---
 ![map](/docs/assets/plan_neurips2022v2.jpg)